 Stifling a last little giggle, Momo sifted her tea, settling it down and leaning back in her chair.
 “As Kyo-chan would say, lay it on me, Mr. Big Brain.”

-“That last bit is quite rich coming from Miss ‘I memorized the entire periodic table and everything I built prior to being told I didn’t have to in order to use my quirk’,” Izuku jibed back before asking, “But speaking of that, did you ever look at midnights quirk?
+“That last bit is quite rich coming from Miss ‘I memorized the entire periodic table and everything I built prior to being told I didn’t have to in order to use my quirk’,” Izuku jibed back before asking, “But speaking of that, did you ever look at Midnight’s quirk?
 The gas she emits I mean, not the actual process with which she does so?
 I realize we’ve already covered the topic of weapons to a certain degree, although even there, I think we might have room for improvement.
 But an idea I had back on Clockwork Island was whether or not you could somehow mimic other quirks, especially those like Midnight’s, which simply create something.
 It might seem a little dishonest, but considering that we’re in an entirely different dimension, I don’t think anyone’s going to care.”

 This conversation led to a series of experiments and back-and-forth questions about Momo’s quirk, during which she created not only a vial full of Midnight’s gas but also learned how to emit some of it from her forearm directly rather than into a container.
 She could also create oil and even petroleum.
 That was certainly interesting, and could have major implications if they ever decided to allow Mei to go full combustion engine on them.
 She could even create water, both regular water and water similar in composition to seawater, although they would need to experiment a bit with that to see if it would actually work in the same manner on Devil Fruit users as regular ocean water would.
 How long they were talking about that, Momo didn’t know, but it was possibly the most delightful time she’d had since Kyo-chan had taken her to see a local band at a park in Mustafu.